 Usually, by the first day of fall, we all have an established routine that takes us through the holiday season.
 But that was before COVID-19, and this August is just full of so many unknowns and a lot of uncertainty.
 So many of us have been struggling with the inability to make long term plans.
 Since COVID-19 began, our lives have been spent focused on the day to day and the here and now.
 And there is a segment of the population who thrive on spontaneity and can easily acclimate and go with the flow.
 But for the vast majority of us, we need the structure of routine to help us navigate our day to day lives.

 I do believe it’s important to create a routine, even during our global pandemic.
 If you’re at home with kids, a routine is essential to help them feel safe and secure.
 You can still create a routine during a global pandemic, you just need to manage your expectations so that you’re not disappointed if something unexpected comes up that changes your day-to-day activities.

 Here are a couple of tips that will help you create a new routine this fall:

 - Commit to a length of time – Start small and work your way up!
 It takes 30 days to create a habit, but if you’re not ready to commit to an entire month given so much uncertainty, start with one week.
 Slowly build up and ease into your new routine.

 - Write down your plans – It’s so much easier to stick to a routine when it’s staring you right in the face.
-Whether you prefer to keep a digital calendar like me, or you’re old school and like to write things down in a notebook, writing down your plans will help you stick to them.
+Whether you prefer to keep a digital me, or you’re old school and like to write things down in a notebook, writing down your plans will help you stick to them.